“An ounce of prevention is worth a pound of cure.” Quoting Benjamin Franklin, it is truly better to prevent diseases than to cure them.

 If you have used the filter setting in the valve, you can backwash if you have a sand filter.
 If you have a cartridge filter, you can clean it by hand.

-Alternatives to Manual Pool Vacuum
+Alternatives to Manually Vacuum a Pool

 You might wonder if there are alternatives for manually vacuuming your pool.
 There are automatic cleaners that we can use.